 - A health care direct payment

-“an amount of money…which is paid directly to individuals (or their representative) to allow them to purchase the health care they need….
-With a direct payment, money identified for the personal health budget is transferred to the person, who then purchases the services and support they want in line with the agreed care plan….
-Direct payments for health care must be paid into a separate bank account used solely for that purpose.”
+“An amount of money paid directly to individuals (or their representative) to allow them to purchase the health care they need… With a direct payment, money identified for the personal health budget is transferred to the person, who then purchases the services and support they want in line with the agreed care plan… Direct payments for health care must be paid into a separate bank account used solely for that purpose.”

 Direct payments have been available for people eligible for adult social care funding for more than ten years now, but health care direct payments are new.
 They are legally defined payments (defined by Act of Parliament and official regulations) which describe them as “payments in lieu of services.”
 What this means is that it is illegal to use a direct payment for any purpose that has not been agreed and is not “in lieu of services.”

 - A third party arrangement